 - High Season: March-August is wet and hot with temperatures peaking at an average of 92 degrees in July and August, with lows in the mid-50s in March and the mid-70s in August.
 It is the peak season for Orlando theme parks, and crowds are large with long waits at every stop.
 The Panhandle and northern beaches peak in the summer, while South Florida beaches peak during spring break.

 - Shoulder Season: February and September have great weather and medium-sized crowds at theme parks, northern beaches, and South Florida.
 February has nearly perfect dry weather with days reaching the mid-70s and nights falling to 50 degrees.
 September is still very hot with average highs reaching 90 degrees and afternoon precipitation is normal most days, but the crowds have diminished because school is in session.
 In these two months, hotel prices drop 20%-30%.
-But thee Hurricane Risk is greatest.
+But the Hurricane Risk is greatest.

-- Low Season: October-December is a mix of low and peak season.
-Outside of the Thanksgiving and Christmas holiday weeks, which offer an array of magnificent seasonal festivities, Florida theme parks and beaches are pretty quiet.
+- Low Season: October-December is a mix of low and peak seasons.
+Outside of the Thanksgiving and Christmas holiday weeks, which offer an array of magnificent seasonal festivities, Florida theme parks, and beaches are pretty quiet.
 While the holidays spike with peak rates, hotel prices drop by as much as 50% in these three months.
 The weather during this period is wonderful with less than half the rain from March-August, with temperatures from 65 degrees to 85 degrees in October, 57 to 78 in November, and 51 to 73 in December.

 There are many Crowd Calculators out there with most Disney blogs having their own.
 However, most are fairly inaccurate and really on pretty iffy Data.
 Disney itself does not Provide Crowd Calculator information.
 We feel the best way for us to convey the necessary crowd info is to point you in the direction of the industry’s best.
 Rather than cobble together our own probably inaccurate data.
 The Guys over at Undercover Tourist have what we feel is the most accurate crowd data and display it in the best way to give you a great idea of what the crowd might be like.
 Still, don’t take too much stock in it.
 It is based on historical data, what happened in previous years.
-This gives an idea not a definite.
+This gives an idea not a definite one.
 There is no way to know in advance how busy somewhere will be.
 An example was our 2017 trip where UT showed low crowds but we were met with peak-level crowds.
-This was due to Hurricane Irma cause people to reschedule.
+This was due to Hurricane Irma caused people to reschedule.
 There is no way any predictor could have predicted this!

 Staying “Weather-Safe” at Orlando Theme Parks

 The hot and humid weather can be a danger.
-It causes sunburns, dehydration, and can make a family a bit “moody.”
+It causes sunburns, and dehydration, and can make a family a bit “moody.”
 Here are some tips for staying safe even on the hottest days, and remember:

 - Visit outdoor attractions early and late in the day: Focus your mornings and evenings on rides that queue outdoors, when it is not super hot.
 Consider that crowds are worst between noon and 4 p.m., and the hottest part of the day is noon to 3 p.m.
 Therefore, avoid waiting in 45-minute lines for outdoor activities from noon to five.
 Take a nap and stay out later in the evening, or swim in your hotel pool to cool off and rest for the remainder of the day.